-It should be noted that pre-emergent weed killer does not kill existing weeds, only the seeds of new weeds, preventing them from sprouting.
+Keep in mind that pre-emergent weed killer does not kill existing weeds, only the seeds of new weeds, preventing them from sprouting.

 When to Apply Pre-Emergent Weed Control in Charlotte

 Germination typically occurs when temperatures reach 50 degrees.
 In Charlotte, pre-emergent herbicides should be applied in March.
-As a general rule, it is better to apply the herbicide too early.
+As a general rule, it is better to apply the herbicide early.
 If applied too late, the pre-emergent weed killer will be completely ineffective.

 Pre-emergent herbicides are tricky because they come in various forms and some only work on specific weeds.
 You must also choose between selective or nonselective herbicides.
 If you opt for the selective herbicide, you need to know what it will and will not kill.
 That means you need to know the types of weeds in your yard.
-For this reason, many Charlotte homeowners choose to have a landscaping professional handle pre-emergent weed control treatments.
+For this reason, many Charlotte homeowners choose to have a landscaping professional like MetroGreenscape handle their pre-emergent weed control treatments.

 - Apply the herbicide evenly.
 If you miss spots, the seeds will sprout and weeds will grow.